j0lle/gpu-screen-recorder-selector/README.md

 ### Intel
 * mesa
-* vaapi (intel-media-driver/libva-intel-driver/linux-firmware-intel, depending on which intel iGPU you have)
+* vaapi (intel-media-driver/libva-intel-driver/linux-firmware-intel, depending on which intel GPU you have)

 ### NVIDIA
 * cuda runtime (libcuda.so.1) (libnvidia-compute)